AImissq/diglet/README.md

 through to the host that made the original HTTPS request.

-Every connection along this path is secured with TLS, making all messages sent over the wire end-to-end encrypted, even if the server running on the client's computer is *not* secured with SSL.
+Every connection along this path is secured with TLS, making all messages sent over the wire fully encrypted, even if the server running on the client's computer is *not* secured with SSL.
 Every time a a tunnel is used, it is disposed of and new tunnel is opened in its place.
 This allows for a fairly high number of requests to be serviced at any given moment.
 Diglet will even